Baby Carrier Weight Limits

 Different types of carriers are designed with different weight limits.
 These limits are identified through safety testing, ensuring the material and design of the carrier can support the weight of your child.

-Wraps and Slings are made of long fabric strips, and caregivers turn them into adjustable carriers through wrapping.
+Stretchy Wraps and Ring Slings are made of long fabric strips, (with ringslings having one side of the fabric sewn around two rings) which are made into adjustable carriers through either wrapping and threading, using the rings in the ring sling.
 As a result, they usually have a very broad weight and size range, from 7 pounds up to 25 or 35 pounds.
-Wraps and slings are generally better suited for the early season of baby-wearing (newborn and infant stages) although ring slings are favorite among many caregivers, who make use of these carriers into the baby stage too.
-The Wildbird Ringsling (highlight and add link to website here) is a beautiful option to consider in your baby wearing journey.
+Stretchy Wraps and Ring Slings are generally better suited for the early season of baby-wearing (newborn and infant stages) although ring slings are favorite among many caregivers, who make use of these carriers into the baby and toddler stage too.

-Soft Structured Carriers come in a broad range of weight capacities.
+Soft structured carriers come in a broad range of weight capacities.
 Some are only designed for lower weight limits.
 Other carriers are designed exclusively for higher weight limits, in which case they might be compatible with separately sold infant inserts.
 There are some soft structured carriers that can be adjusted (without needing to use an infant insert) to accommodate wearing throughout the newborn to toddler phase.

 Baby Carrier Weight Limits by Age and Stage

 Choosing a safe and comfortable baby carrier and using it correctly is most crucial during the newborn and infant stages.
 It is during this phase of development that a baby is most vulnerable and therefore in need of the wearer to understand proper support and positioning in the carrier to avoid the risk of any potential injury or suffocation .
-Making sure to carry your little one well, with sufficient head support, a proper seat and a clear airway is very important.
-We discuss these factors in more detail below.
-If your baby is below the weight limit recommended by most manufacturers, it is suggested that you reach out to a baby-wearing educator or consultant to help guide and assist you.

 Age and Stage